AllenDowney/EqualityWEF/HALE/data_inventory.md

 - `data/ihme_all_causes_under5_deaths_male.csv`
 - `data/ihme_all_causes_under5_deaths_female.csv`

-**Status**: ⚠️ Downloaded but not yet integrated into model
+**Status**: ⚠️ Downloaded but **not used in final model** - removed due to methodological concerns
 **Relevance**: All-cause mortality for children under 5 years of age is relevant to the HALE gender gap because HALE is calculated from birth, so early-life mortality directly affects HALE calculations.
 If child mortality differs by gender, it directly contributes to the HALE gender gap.
 Infant and child mortality is typically higher in males (biological vulnerability + some behavioral factors).
 This indicator provides comprehensive all-cause under-5 mortality rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
-This is different from the WHO under-five mortality rate (U5MR, MDG_0000000007) which measures deaths per 1,000 live births.
-The IHME indicator measures deaths per 100,000 population, providing a complementary perspective on early-life mortality.
-Data includes separate male and female values, allowing for gender gap analysis.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+**Definitional Difference from WHO**: This indicator measures deaths per 100,000 population, which is fundamentally different from the WHO under-five mortality rate (MDG_0000000007) which measures deaths per 1,000 live births.

+**Methodological Concern - Confounding**: The IHME indicator (deaths per 100,000 population) is **confounded with age structure and fertility rates**.
+Countries with:
+- A larger proportion of the population in child-bearing age
+- Higher fertility rates

+will have more people under age 5 in the population, and therefore more deaths under 5, even if the underlying risk of death for children is the same.
+This confounding makes it difficult to interpret the IHME indicator as a pure measure of early-life mortality risk.
+The WHO indicator (deaths per 1,000 live births) controls for these factors by using live births as the denominator, making it a more direct measure of early-life mortality risk independent of demographic structure.

+**Why Removed**: Both WHO and IHME under-five mortality indicators were removed from the final model because:
+- Very low importance in both models (0.0558 in Life Expectancy model, not in top 10 for HALE model)
+- Minimal impact on model performance when removed
+- Limited temporal coverage for WHO version
+- Methodological concerns with IHME version (confounding with age structure and fertility)

+See `validation.md` section "Removing Childhood Indicator (Under-Five Mortality)" for detailed analysis of the removal and its effects.

 ### Diabetes Type 2 Death Rates (Downloaded)